luslab/oz-bulk-rnaseq/G. Read Quantification.md

 see Chapter 10.2 on Merging Count Data in http://hartleys.github.io/QoRTs/doc/QoRTs-vignette.pdf see Chapter 7 (page 12) of [walkthrough example](http://hartleys.github.io/QoRTs/doc/example-walkthrough.pdf)

-QoRTs package is composed of 2 parts: java jar-file (for data processing) & R package (for generating tables, figures, plots)
+QoRTs package is composed of 2 parts: java jar-file (for data processing) & R package (for generating tables, figures, plots).

+QoRTs already produced the Counts files during the intial QC

 Write the Decoder file: decoder.by.UID.txt (identical to that used in QC of Aligned Reads chapter)